-To be considered for contract renewal, the GOVERNING AUTHORITY is expected to have "achieved" the standard as specified herein, which is the SPONSOR's minimum expectation for the Community School, in all primary academic indicators, all financial indicators, and all primary operations/governance indicators.
-Secondary indicators (for both academics and operations/governance) will be considered as well, but primary indicators will factor more heavily into decisions about renewal or nonrenewal, as well as about probation, suspension, and termination.
+To be considered for contract renewal, the GOVERNING AUTHORITY is expected to have "achieved" the standard as specified herein, which is the SPONSOR's minimum expectation for the School, in all primary academic indicators, all financial indicators, and all primary operations/governance indicators.
+Secondary indicators (for both academics and operations/governance) will be considered as well, but primary indicators will factor more heavily into decisions about renewal or non-renewal, as well as about probation, suspension, and termination.
 An inability to achieve minor elements of the standards may not prevent consideration of contract renewal, based on the totality of the circumstances, which will be subject to the SPONSOR's sole and complete discretion.

-Primary Academic Indicators Exceeds the Standard Meets the Standard Does Not Meet the Standard Falls Far Below the Standard Performance Index 1 (PI) 90% or higher 80%-89% 70%-79% 69% and below Value Added 2 + 4.00 and above 0 to 3.9 01 to -3.9 -4.0 and below Graduation Rate (4 yr) 93%-100% 84%-92% 79%-83% Below 79% Graduation Rate (5 yr) 95%-100% 85%-94% 80%-84% 80% and below K-3 Literacy B or better С D F Improvement Performance versus Ranked in top Ranked in 70%- Ranked in 69%- Ranked in bottom Local Market: 3 PI 20% in PI score 79% in PI score 50% in PI score 49% in PI score Performance versus Ranked in top Ranked in 70th- Ranked in 69th- Ranked in bottom Local Market: Value 20th percentile in 79th percentile in 50th percentile in 49th percentile in Added VAM score VAM score VAM score VAM score Performance versus Ranked in top Ranked in 70th- Ranked in 50th- Ranked in bottom Statewide Charters: PI 20th percentile in 79th percentile in 69th percentile in 49th percentile in PI PI score PI score PI score score Performance versus Ranked in top Ranked in 70th- Ranked in 50th- Ranked in bottom Statewide Charters: 20th percentile in 79th percentile in 69th percentile in 49th percentile in Value Added VAM score VAM score VAM score VAM score
+Primary Academic Exceeds the Meets the Does Not Meet Falls Far Below Indicators Standard Standard the Standard the Standard Performance Index $(PI)^2$ 90% or higher 80%-89% 70%-79% 69% and below +4.00 and Value Added 3 above 0 to 3.9 -0.99 to -3.9 -4.0 and below Graduation Rate (4 years) 93%-100% 84%-92% 79%-83% Below 79% Graduation Rate (5 years) 95%-100% 85%-94% 80%-84% 80% and below K-3 Literacy Improvement B or better C D F Ranked in Ranked in Ranked in top 70th-79th 50th-69th Ranked in bottom Performance versus 20th percentile percentile in PI percentile in PI 49th percentile in Local Market: 4 PI in PI score score score PI score Ranked in top Ranked in Ranked in Ranked in bottom Performance versus 20th percentile 70th-79th 50th-69th 49th percentile in Local Market: VA in VAM score percentile in percentile in VAM score

-1 The performance index (PI) percentage is calculated as follows: school's PI score / 120 (the highest possible PI score).
+2 The PI percentage is calculated as follows: school's PI score divided by 120 (the highest possible PI score).

-2 A value-added score is a statistical estimate intended to convey how much a school has contributed to student learning.
+3 A value-added score is a statistical estimate intended to convey how much a school has contributed to student learning.
 A higher value-added score conveys greater confidence that, on average, the school has contributed more than one standard year of academic growth; a lower value-added score conveys greater confidence that the school has, on average, not contributed more than one standard year of academic growth.

-3 "Local Market" includes other charter schools (excluding virtual and dropout-recovery charter schools, as designated by the Ohio Department of Education) in the county in which a school is located as well as comparable district schools in the charter school's "serving district," as designated by the Ohio Department of Education.
+4 "Local market" includes other charter schools (excluding virtual and dropout-recovery charter schools, as designated by the ODE) in the county in which a school is located as well as comparable district schools in the charter school's serving district, as designated by the ODE.